 This particular filter has the valuable advantage of blocking out a lot of the confusing media noise and to bypass an incredible amount of intricate information about individual companies which is unlikely to lead to outperformance – it allows us to concentrate on more useful ideas.

 As I can´t answer any of these questions positively for myself, any short-term strategies, I look at, have to derive their edge from a basic risk premium or from consistent human behavior, that can be shown to have existed for decades and is likely to continue to do so.
 I want to see quantifiable rules and long term strategy statistics from different sources and those are hardest to find in the short term trading space – that in itself is a red flag.

 We want to be where the money flows to.

 But strategic, active investing has the potential to further tilt probabilities in our favor.

 Overview of long-term positive risk premia, that can potentially be harvested:****

-The data is from different resources and these are rough numbers only – which is good, because the past can only provide an uncertain idea of what the future may bring:
+The data is averaged from different resources and these are rough numbers only – which is good, because the past can only provide an uncertain approximation of what the future may bring: